depasq/2015-11-23-harvard-git/README.md

-This folder contains the git lesson at Harvard.
+This folder contains the git lesson at Harvard on Nov 23, 2015.